Unconventional wind turbines: Counter-rotating horizontal-axis

 When a system expels or accelerates mass in one direction, the accelerated mass causes a proportional but opposite force on that system.
-The spinning blade of a single rotor wind turbine causes a significant amount of tangential or rotational air flow.
-The energy of this tangential air flow is wasted in a single-rotor propeller design.
+The spinning blade of a single-rotor wind turbine causes a significant amount of tangential, or rotational, air flow.
+The energy of this tangential air flow is wasted in a single-rotor turbine design.
 To use this wasted effort, the placement of a second rotor behind the first takes advantage of the disturbed airflow, and can gain up to 40% more energy from a given swept area as compared with a single rotor.
 Other advantages of contra-rotation include no gear boxes and auto-centering on the wind (no yaw motors/mechanism required).
 A patent application dated 1992 exists based on work done with the Trimblemill.

 When the counter-rotating turbines are on the same side of the tower, the blades in front are angled forwards slightly so as to avoid hitting the rear ones.
 If the turbine blades are on opposite sides of the tower, it is best that the blades at the back be smaller than the blades at the front and set to stall at a higher wind speed.
 This allows the generator to function at a wider wind speed range than a single-turbine generator for a given tower.
 To reduce sympathetic vibrations, the two turbines should turn at speeds with few common multiples, for example 7:3 speed ratio.